-- b) The codified rule should contain a presumption that production of Crown Brief materials for use in collateral proceedings should be delayed until the criminal proceeding is complete unless there are special circumstances. - the Crown and police services make of Crown Brief materials to respond to or to defend in any actions brought against them.
+- b) The codified rule should contain a presumption that production of Crown Brief materials for use in collateral proceedings should be delayed until the criminal proceeding is complete unless there are special circumstances. - c) The codified rule should not circumscribe the use that the Crown and police services make of Crown Brief materials to respond to or to defend in any actions brought against them.
 In addition, the codified rule should not circumscribe the use that the Crown makes of Crown Brief material to initiate proceedings under a provincial civil asset forfeiture scheme.